Joao4569/ocean-basket-restaurant/README.md

    - Username: **FloorStaff**
    - Password: **OceanBasketStaff**

-# Features - Features Left To Impliment
+# Features - Features Left To Implement

 Features left to implement can be found on the repositories issues under the Product Backlog Milestone.